Skeleton Creek (novel): Pre-release

 Prior to the release of Skeleton Creek, a conspiracy website (SkeletonCreekIsReal.com) was created, questioning whether the videos and journal entries were actual events.
-The basis of the website is that the creator found a hidden directory on Patrick Carman's website.
-On the directory were files of videos.
+The basis of the website is that the creator found a hidden directory on Patrick Carman's website, which contained files of videos.
 The creator uses these videos to determine that the events in Skeleton Creek happened in the real town of Sumpter, Oregon.
 The site has a blog where the creator talks about findings, and videos where he posts things such as the videos he finds on Patrick Carman's website, analysis of those videos, a trip to the Dredge and promotion for The Raven, the fourth book in the series.
-As of August 13, 2011, no blog entries have been made, and the last video was posted November 1, 2010.
+As of August 2011, no blog entries have been made, and the last video was posted in November 2010.
 Even though it is considered abandoned, updates to the site are made, such as new advertisements for Patrick Carman's other projects.
-Patrick Carman has admitted to creating the website to promote the book and its sequels.
-One of these websites is called Sarahfincher.com.
-It accompanies the book.
+Patrick Carman created the website to promote the book and its sequels.
+One of these websites is called Sarahfincher.com and it accompanies the book.
 It is filled with videos that may be spooky for young children.
-To watch a video you must have reached a point in the book that has a password.
-Many of the password contains gibberish making the passwords hard to guess.
+To watch a video the users must reach a point in the book that has a password.
+Many of the passwords contain gibberish that makes the passwords hard to guess.
 The videos are made, looking like they are only made for Ryan, and many people enjoy playing along.